wpswings/pdf-generator-for-wp/README.txt

 14. PDF Upload setting
 15. WPML Setting
 16. Embed multiple third-party services
+17. Flipbook feature
+18. Flipbook Shortcode
+19. Flipbook Edit Post
+20. Layout Flipbook Setting
+21. Config Flipbook Setting

 == Changelog ==

+= 1.5.6 - Released on 31 October 2025 =
+* New: Introduced a powerful "Flipbook Generator" that converts any uploaded PDF or image set into an interactive flipbook.
+* New: Added  "short Code support"  to easily embed flipbooks on any page or post.
+* New: Added  "advanced customization options"— configure height, width, view type, flip sound, cover page, and more.
+* New: Added support for creating "multiple flipbooks", each with a unique ID and independent configuration.
+* New: Added an "intuitive admin interface" for managing flipbooks and inserting their shortcodes effortlessly.
+* New: compatibility with the latest WP(6.8.3) and WC (10.3.3)

+= 1.5.5 - Released on 05 September 2025 =
+* New: Compatibility with the latest WP (6.8.2) and WC (10.1.2)
+* Fix: Deprecated function fixes.

+= 1.5.4 - Released on 20 August 2025 =
+* New: Compatibility with the latest WP(6.8.2) and WC(10.1.0)
+* New: Updated dompdf to version 3.0.1

+= 1.5.3 - Released on 18 July 2025 =
+* New: Compatibility with the latest versions of WordPress(6.8.2) and WooCommerce (10.0.2)
+* Enhancement: Upgraded the Dompdf library to the latest stable version.
+* Fix: Replaced deprecated functions with their latest stable alternatives.

+= 1.5.2 - Released on 13 June 2025 =
+* New: Compatibility with the latest versions of WordPress  (6.8.1) and WooCommerce (9.9.3).
+* Enhancement: Improved custom table rendering to support larger and more complex table content in PDFs.
+* Enhancement: Enhanced admin settings structure to support flexible and longer layout configurations.

+= 1.5.1 - Released on 28 May 2025 =
+* New: Elementor widget support for all existing shortcodes/blocks, enabling easy drag-and-drop usage in the Elementor builder.
+* New: Integration with Track Order For Woocommerce for enhanced compatibility and feature expansion.
+* New: Ability to embed tracking information inside posts, pages, and generated PDFs via Elementor widgets.
+* New: Compatibility with the latest WC(9.8.5) and WP(6.8.1)

 = 1.5.0 - Released on 16 April 2025 =
 * New: WPSwings Calendly Embed